isabella232/media-analytics.en-1/help/media-reports/media-default-reports/get-concurrent-json.md

 1. Filter the data using any segment that built on the UI.
 To filter by a specific Content ID, create a new segment.
 1. Set the `elements` -> `id` in the request body to `videoconcurrentviewers`.
 1. Request a sufficient amount of data.
-Adobe recommends 3200 minutes, to ensure there are no gaps in the data.
+Adobe recommends 3200 data points, to ensure there are no gaps in the data.

     * The data range you specify in the report gathers all concurrent viewer data _at the time the video session ended._
        So, you must account for sessions that start on one day and end after midnight (i.e., the next day).